 Is there a helpful document that contains many answers to my questions?

 Yes.
 We have a delightful flyer.
 Please share it around!

 How much does camp cost?

-Through the financial support of the Institute for New Economic Thinking, the Institute for Social Sciences, and the ILR School, we have been able to lower the prices for both faculty and graduate students.
-We have also added options for double-occupancy rooms and no housing.
+It is a very reasonable price for two weeks of learning, eating, and friendship.
+We have added options for double-occupancy rooms and no housing.
 We suggest checking craigslist or airbnb.com to find alternative local accomodations.

 What does the camp include?

 The camp includes all instruction and materials (including software), as well as breakfast, lunch, and housing (see above).

 It does not include transportation costs or dinner.